turbot/steampipe-mod-alicloud-insights/docs/index.md

 - Is versioning enabled?
 - What are the relationships between closely connected resources like RAM users, groups, and policies?

-Dashboards are available for ECS, KMS, RAM, OSS, and VPC services.
+Dashboards are available for ECS, KMS, RAM, RDS, OSS, and VPC services.

 ## References